How to revive dying heather plant

 Before watering your heather plant, it’s essential to check the moisture level of the soil.
 Stick your finger into the soil up to your knuckle.
 If the soil feels dry, it’s time to water.
 If it’s still moist, wait a few more days before watering again.
 Overwatering can lead to root rot and the decline of your plant.

-See also How to start a coal fire
+See also How to wear a scarf dress

 3. Use mulch